 Born: Buffalo, N.Y., U.S.

-Upon returning to Buffalo in the 1960s, Cook earned an MA in American Studies from the State University of New York at Buffalo in 1971.
+Upon returning to Buffalo, Cook earned a master’s degree in American Studies from the State University of New York at Buffalo in 1971.
 She and her husband, political cartoonist Bob Fisk, became active in the city’s thriving art scene centered in the Allentown neighborhood where they lived throughout the 1970s and 1980s.
-(They subsequently relocated to rural Silver Creek, N.Y.)

 Cook’s paintings evolved from abstract expressionism to geometric abstraction to a personal style akin to magic realism.
 Her work has been exhibited in solo and group shows throughout the United States and Canada and is included in the permanent collections of the Buffalo AKG Art Museum, the Burchfield Penney Art Center, the N.S.D.A.R.
 Museum in Washington, D.C., and the William H. Littlefield Collection at Harvard University, among others.
 The Frank Miele Gallery (New York City) and Kerygma Gallery (Ridgewood, New Jersey) both presented retrospectives of her work in the 1990s.
 In 2010 she received her first regional solo show in forty years at Dana Tillou Fine Arts in Buffalo, entitled A Peaceable World: 19 Paintings by Sally Cook.
 Sally Cook was designated a Living Legacy Artist by the Burchfield Penney Art Center in 2015.